Abbotsford Canucks

-The Abbotsford Canucks are a professional ice hockey team based in Abbotsford, British Columbia, and members of the American Hockey League (AHL).
-The team began play in the 2021–22 season with home games at Abbotsford Centre as the AHL affiliate of the National Hockey League's Vancouver Canucks.
+The Abbotsford Canucks are a professional ice hockey team based in Abbotsford, British Columbia, Canada.
+The team began play in the 2021–22 season with home games at Rogers Forum as the American Hockey League (AHL) affiliate of the National Hockey League's Vancouver Canucks.
 The team is a relocation of the franchise owned by the Canucks and known as the Utica Comets from 2013 to 2021.
 This is the second AHL team to play in Abbotsford after the Calgary Flames affiliate Abbotsford Heat from 2009 until 2014.